tmr08c/tmr08c.github.io/content/blog/2020/07/splat-versus-spread/index.md

 => "We'll have the rent next week, Mr. Fischoeder"

 # it can accept a hash,
-# but we didn't se it up to handle that very well
+# but we didn't set it up to handle that very well
 > greet_three(
   "Mr. Fischoeder",
   greeting: "We'll have the rent next week"